 Denver Day Trip to Rocky Mountain National Park

 Rocky Mountain National Park is about 70 miles from Denver.
 Here families will enjoy spectacular hikes, wildflowers, wildlife and starry nights.
 Drive Trail Ridge Road and the Old Fall River Road during the fall to take in the bright yellow aspens lining rivers.
 The park offers short, easy hiking trails such as Bear Loop and Coyote Valley that reward visitors with stunning views, as well as wildlife and wild flower sightings.
 If you have the time go fishing or take a horseback ride.
+If you plan on exploring, be sure to use this guide for visiting Rocky Mountain National Park with kids.

 Travel time from Denver to Rocky Mountain National Park: 1 hour 35 minutes (66 miles)